-- Around two-thirds of malignant melanoma cases are diagnosed at the earliest stage.
+- Most malignant melanoma cases are diagnosed at an early stage.

 - In Europe, more than 100,000 new cases of malignant melanoma were estimated to have been diagnosed in 2012.
 The UK incidence rate is ninth highest in Europe for males and seventh highest for females.